machbase/machbase/content/en/dbms/sdk/python.md

 Linux Platform

 Simple configuration and library files are required to use this.
 First, make sure that $MAC_LIBRARY_PATH is registered in the $MACHBASE_HOME/lib directory.
-The [libmachbasecli_dll.so](http://libmachbasecli_dll.so/) file must exist in the library folder because you are accessing Machbase using the CLI.
-Then unzip machbaseAPI-1.0.tar.gz in the $MACHBASE_HOME/3rd-party/python3-module folder and install the module into the Python you want to use via the python setup.py install command.
+The `libmachbasecli_dll.so` file must exist in the library folder because you are accessing Machbase using the CLI.
+Then unzip machbaseAPI-1.0.tar.gz in the $MACHBASE_HOME/3rd-party/python3-module folder and install the module into the Python you want to use via the `python setup.py install` command.

 Windows Platform

-First, unzip machbaseAPI-1.0.zip in the %MACHBASE_HOME%/3rd-party/python3-module directory, and execute "python setup.py install" command to install the module into the Python.
+First, unzip machbaseAPI-1.0.zip in the %MACHBASE_HOME%/3rd-party/python3-module directory, and execute `python setup.py install` command to install the module into the Python.

 ## Creating Class
 To use the Machbase Python module, you need to declare the class.